 So many times, I see a culture of “Do as I say, Not as I Do!”
 Really, what is this truly about?
 In order to teach the next generation, we must live by the words we speak.

 Got Devices?
 Wow, if we break the word de-vice down to its Latin base “de-vitium,” it literally translates to “concerning vice” (defect, crime, etc.).
-And we wonder why our children are so glued to their “personal device.”
-Aren’t we all in some way, shape or form glued to some (de)vice or another?
-As a psychotherapist,… Continue Reading
+And we wonder why our children … Continue reading Practical Parenting: Raising a Child in Today’s Technologically Addicted World

 Dr. Thomas Maples of the Stockton Therapy Network explores how much screen time is enough for your children and ways you can use screen time to pass on family values.

-Be the mother or father today that you want your children to be tomorrow (Dr. Tom) One of the common problems I see in my family practice is when parents try to determine what makes them a good parent.
-Questions such as “am I doing the right thing,” “is it my fault,” and “what can… Continue Reading
+Be the mother or father today that you want your children to be tomorrow (Dr. Tom) One of the common problems I see in my family practice is when parents … Continue reading Practical Parenting: Thoughts for the Day on Doing the Best We Can!